aragon/use-wallet/README.md

 - `activate(connectorId)`: call this function with a connector ID to “connect” to a provider (see above for the connectors provided by default).
 - `activating`: which provider is currently waiting to be activated. `null` otherwise.
 - `balance`: the balance of the account, in wei.
+- `getBlockNumber()`: this function returns the current block number.
+This is a function because the block number updates often, which could triggers as many extra renders.
+Making an explicit call to get the block number allows `useWallet()` to avoid these extra renders when the block number is not needed.
 - `connected`: whether the account is connected or not (same as testing `account !== null`).
 - `connectors`: the full list of connectors.
 - `deactivate()`: call this function to “disconnect” from the current provider.